amiteshgpt/amiteshgpt.github.io/_news/announcement_2.md

 related_posts: false
 ---

-As a Visiting Research Scholar from IIT Bombay, I collaborated with and visited two universities in the United States.
+As a Visiting Research Scholar from IIT Bombay, I collaborated with two universities in the United States.

 ---